OmarThinks/docker-cheat-sheet/README.md

 ## What is docker-compose: ##
 It is a command to run a docker-compose file.
-This enables you to run lots of docker containers at the same time.
+This enables you to **run lots of docker containers at the same time**.

+## docker-compose file language: ##
+**YAML** (YAML Ain't Markup Language).
+This is a language like JSON and XML to store data.
+It stores data in a pythonic way, where what matters the most is spaces and intends, in stead of braces.